rxnlabs/wc-authorize.net-pro/readme.txt

 Description: This will appear on checkout page as description for this payment gateway

-Login ID: This is the account number provided by Authorize.net.
+Login ID: This is the API Login ID provided by Authorize.net.
 See your merchant account rep for additional information.

-Password: This is the RestrictKey provided by Authorize.net.
+Transaction Key : This is the API Transaction Key provided by Authorize.net.
 See your merchant account rep for additional information.

 Transaction Success Message: This message will appear upon successful transaction.
 You can customize this message as per your need.